Navi212/portfolio_project_specialization/README.md

 # ALX Blog Portfolio Project for specialization

-# Documentation for the API endpoints
+# Documentation for the API endpoints for server\routes\admin.js

 ## POST /admin
 Description: Authenticates a user and generates a JWT token.